Old

 The Byington Mill was located where Laurel Branch Church Road crosses Black Creek, on Lot 166 in the Fifth District of Wilkinson County, near the Baldwin County line.
 The original road ran slightly to the east around the mill, but the present road runs right through part of the original mill site.
 Portions of the dam can still be seen to the west of the road, the mill building having occupied the northern bank of the creek.
 The earliest reference I have been able to find to the Byington Mill on Black Creek is contained in an 1839 legal ad in a Milledgeville newspaper:

-of Irwinton, between the usual hours of sale, the following property:
+between the usual hours of sale, the following property: James L.

-James L. Byington and Lewis Jackson's interest in and to 600 acres of pine
+Byington and Lewis Jackson's interest in and to 600 acres of pine land

-land in the 5th District of Wilkinson County, numbers not known, whereupon
+in the 5th District of Wilkinson County, numbers not known, whereupon Amos

-Amos Byington now lives.
-On the premises is a first rate grist and
+Byington now lives.
+On the premises is a first rate grist and saw

-saw mill.
-Levied on to satisfy a fi fa in favor of Jacob Woodall,
+mill.
+Levied on to satisfy a fi fa in favor of Jacob Woodall, for

 Wm.
 Cooper, D. Sheriff.
 August 22, 1839.